blancomari/Experimetrics-BITSS-Workshop/README.md

-# Experimetrics BITSS Workshop mariana Blanco
+# Experimetrics BITSS Workshop mariana Blanco Branch 1
 Resources for the workshop on dynamic documents at Universidad del Rosario

 ---